Directory of organisations

 |EnvironmentClimate ChangeCitizenship||CompetitionsExtra-curricular ActivitiesFree ResourcesLocal/ International School PartnershipsPupil Action/ Active CitizenshipPupil workshops/ School SpeakersSchool AwardsWhole School Initiatives/ Frameworks||

 Global Action Plan brings you the Water Explorer Programme.
-Water Explorer supports students aged 8-14 from 11 countries to take bold and powerful action to save our precious water.
+Water Explorer supports students aged 8-14 from 11 countries to take bold and powerful action to save our precious water, and tackle the Sustainable Development Goals.
 The programme is fully resourced, with lesson plans and resources online to help schools take action.
-Participation will be rewarded with prizes, and your school may even earn an invitation to the annual celebration event where the top teams are crowned.
+Each lesson plan highlights the subjects and Sustainable Development Goals that the lesson links to.
+There are also opportunities for schools to link with other participating schools across the world.
+Participation in Water Explorer is rewarded with prizes, and your school may even earn an invitation to the annual celebration event where the UK’s top team is crowned.
 If your school is involved in Eco-Schools, our programme can also help you on your way to achieving that Green Flag.
 Taking part will develop students as global citizens and ambassadors for positive change.
-There are also opportunities for schools to link with other participating schools across the world.
-Join now and be part of our global community of Water Explorers doing their part to fill our future with water for all!
+Join now and be part of our global community of Water Explorers doing their part to fill our future with water for all!”